g-omarsdottir/skaftafell/README.md

 - Nunita fonts were used for headers.
 - Fontawesome was used to create a visually clear, minimalistic content and to add a playful touch.

+## Imagery
+All images were used with the permission of the owners or by a purchased license.
+The owner is credited in the alternative text for each photo on the website’s gallery page as well as aria-labels on the homepage.
+All photographers are credited in the credit section.

+To keep structure and layout separated, the images on the homepage were applied using the CSS stylesheet.
+The attributes (Role=”img”) and “aria-label” were added.
+An alternative text was provided for all image elements instead of a title.